tombayley/CsvToStringsXml/README.md

 2. Download the sheet as a .tsv tab separated value file (can also use csv but may cause conflicts with some languages)
 3. Place the file in a resources directory (along with existing string xmls if needed, see "Including existing string xml files")
-4. Configure the CsvToAndroidStringsXmlBuilder and run the program.
+4. Configure the CsvToStringsXmlBuilder and run the program.
 5. Replace the String XML's in your Android project with the newly generated XML files.
 6. Using diff tool (e.g. git diff), make sure changes are as expected